 Here’s a demo snippet, this is how the review on your site with Schema theme, is going to appear in search results.

 The built-in Review system of Schema is pretty neat, and unlike third-party review system plugin, it beautifully merges with the theme, and allows authors, as well as users on your site to review, anything you wish.
 Plus, there’s also a voting system for each review to increase the engagement of your users.

-I’ve used numerous WordPress themes so far, and nearly all of the themes claims to be super friendly, loaded with tons of features including sliders, builders, attractive designs and what not.
+I’ve used numerous WordPress themes so far, and nearly all of the themes claim to be super friendly, loaded with tons of features including sliders, builders, attractive designs and whatnot.